 Religious immigrant Muslim families tend to look at things much differently than indigenous Muslims (or at least those I have known).
 Because most came to America for business and to make money they will choose to live where they can get a job or where they can make the most money.
 Not to sound pompous; but just as my friends and I talk about moving places where there are the most Muslims they will often talk about where they can move to make the most money.
 This does not mean they are greedy or irreligious; it just means they came here with a purpose, and that is to get an education and make money, and that is going to be first and foremost on their mind.
 They figure since they are Muslim and are teaching their children deen and sending them to the masjid and even to a Muslim school that the deen of their children will be fine no matter if they live in small, isolated, and backwards Muslim communities.
 What we are witnessing today is that many of the children of such immigrant families are growing up and becoming religious just as their families anticipated; but many are not.
 Many have very little if any connection to the Muslim community, know few Muslims outside of their family, and are marrying non-Muslims and holding views contrary to Islam.
 Some are outright leaving Islam.
 The parents cant be blamed; they thought by earning a good life and providing for their children’s education they were doing the right thing and just as none of their family back home left the deen or stopped practicing or made up a “new” Islam they could not imagine their children doing so.
 The parents did not realize the importance of socialization with other Muslims, population-clustering and the dangers of public schools and universities.
 Immigrant Muslim families in older and more established communities have a different set of issues to deal with but their children largely benefit from socialization.
 You will find in these large communities Muslim identity is more rooted and young Muslims are more forward with their Islam and while some areas of vibrancy are shared with indigenous Muslims in the Northeast there are some areas that are uniquely vibrant for immigrant Muslim communities (Dallas, Houston, Chicago, Michigan, Cleveland, Boston, and possibly even Minneapolis-St. Paul).

 The less traditional and conservative, yet active, younger generation of Muslims also happen to be the group the most prone to want to reach out to indigenous Muslims and more specifically work to heal the rift between immigrant Muslim communities and African-American Muslims.
 These brothers have good intentions; but since they tend to be more liberal, and the bulk of indigenous American-Muslim families more conservative and traditional, and since there is an economic-class divide, it can be difficult for these activist oriented second-generation immigrant Muslims to relate to the issues I am going to speak of.
 Recently a well-known second-generation Muslim who is very steadfast in trying to bring immigrant Muslims and African-Americans together spoke at a gathering.
 As good as his intentions were he could not connect culturally.
 He spoke in a very bland and academic manner with a soft voice and wore tight-fitting yuppie style clothing and several brothers asked me afterwards if he was gay (and not with an approving tone).
-The guy is not gay, he is just the product of a feminized liberal culture, and these inner-city African-American Muslims, who are mostly college-educated as well, are traditional masculine men.

 I am writing this series for Muslim families like mine.
 Conservative in their outlook, traditional, and working-class.
 Muslims who struggle economically yet strive to follow the Sunnah.
 Indigenous Muslims not at peace with the norms of this society and not wishing for their children to return to the kufr they may have come from.
 Muslims like my wife and I whose main goal for our children is that they be Muslim and we hold that goal for them higher than any dunya goal.
 This is for those brothers and sisters who struggle and make mistakes and often have a hard time finding a home in the community.
 I pray that this can be of some benefit to you.